 Doctor of Physical Therapy

-Physical therapists provide service to individuals with physical impairments, functional limitations, disabilities or changes in physical function and health resulting from injury, disease or other causes.
+Physical therapists are health care professionals who provide service to individuals of all ages with physical impairments, functional limitations, disabilities or changes in physical function and health status resulting from injury, disease or other causes.
+Physical therapists